 - More family involvement

 Are you the artsy type?
 I am not.
 But I love the ~idea of a handmade Christmas card!
 It’s a fun way to get your entire family involved in the holiday spirit.
 If you have a long list of recipients, you might choose a simple design that’s quick to replicate.
 If you’re sending just a few holiday cards you can choose a more elaborate technique that will be sure to wow everyone.
-Trust us—everyone gets generic, mass-produced Christmas cards every year and your custom handmade card will stand out.
+Trust us—everyone gets generic, mass-produced Christmas cards every year and your custom-handmade card will stand out.
+Using visual elements for Christmas helps to create a Christmas mood that will stand out from the other cards.

 Some ideas for handmade cards include: